Estimating the distribution of marks of a homogeneous marked Poisson process: Introduction

-In \cite{anevskistocpr}, the neutron beam was assumed to be well described by a time homogeneous Poisson process, and we take a similar approach here.
-We assume that the neutron beam is a sum of individual wavelength neutron beams, each being described by a Poisson process; the proportions $\bm{q}$ of the individual wavelength neutrons in the total sum is however unknown, and is in fact a parameter that we want to estimate; the total sum is of course still a Poisson process.
-The data obtained from the neutron detector then consists of counts of neutrons that are absorbed and detected in the detector, and we may use the key observation that the probability of absorption of a specific neutron is, in principle, a known function of the wavelength.
-Thus each neutron in the beam will be absorbed with a probability which depends on the wavelength of that neutron and one may assume that the absorptions of different neutrons, even of the same wavelength, are independent events.
-This points to the direction of modeling with the use of thinned Poisson processes.
+In \cite{anevskistocpr} the neutron beam was assumed to be well described by a time homogeneous Poisson process, and we take a similar approach here.
+In this paper we assume that the neutron beam is a superposition of individual neutron beams with different wavelengths each being described by a Poisson process.
+The proportions $\bm{q} = (q_{1}, \dots, q_{s})$ for the individual wavelengths in the total beam are, however, unknown, and $\bm{q}$ is, in fact, a parameter that we want to estimate.
+The total sum is, of course, still a Poisson process.
+The data obtained from the neutron detector consists of counts of neutrons that are absorbed and detected in the detector, and we may use the key observation that the probability of absorption of a specific neutron is, in principle, a known function of its wavelength.
+Thus, each neutron in the beam will be absorbed with a probability which depends on the wavelength of that neutron, and one may assume that the absorptions of different neutrons, even of the same wavelength, are independent events.
+This points to the direction of modelling with the use of thinned Poisson processes.

-In fact, we treat in this paper an inference problem that can be stated as the estimation of the wavelength distribution, as well as the thinning probabilities $\bm{p}$, i.e. the wavelength sizes, of a multimode homogeneous Poisson process.

-Having stated the problem and formulated a maximum likelihood estimator, we see that the problem becomes difficult to treat directly, if one goes trough the standard machinery of finding zeros to the score equations.
-In fact, the problem may be simplified by rephrasing it into estimating algebraic functions of some of the $2s$ parameters, and then having obtained estimates of the algebraic functions, to try to solve he upcoming algebraic equations for the variables in those equations.
-This later problem can be seen as a problem that was studied by Ramanujan in \cite{Raman}, namely solving a system of algebraic equations, which in our setting can be written as, solving for $(\bm{q},\bm{p})\in{\mathbb R}^{2s}$ the system of $k$ equations
+In fact, in this paper we treat an inference problem that can be stated as the estimation of the distribution of marks of a homogeneous marked Poisson process.
+Having stated the problem and formulated a maximum likelihood estimator, we see that the problem becomes difficult to treat directly if one goes trough a standard machinery of finding zeros to the score equations.
+In fact, the problem may be simplified by rephrasing it into estimating algebraic functions of some of the $2s$ parameters and then, having obtained the estimates of the algebraic functions, trying to solve the upcoming algebraic equations for the variables in those equations.
+This later problem can be seen as a problem of solving a system of $k$ algebraic equations for $(\bm{q},\bm{p})\in{\mathbb R}^{2s}$, which in our setting can be written as